VenteraDevOps/piipan/etl/docs/etl.md

 ## Ad-hoc testing

 In a development environment, the `test-apim-upload-api.bash` tool can be used to upload test CSV files to a storage account.
-The state, APIM subscription, and CSV file information can be controlled by adjusting the variables at the top of the script.
+APIM subscription, and CSV file information can be controlled by adjusting the variables at the top of the script.
+Pass the environment and state to the script.
 Usage:

 ```
-./tools/test-apim-upload-api.bash tts/dev
+./tools/test-apim-upload-api.bash tts/dev EA
 ```